 “Live a lover’s life.
 Be defined by loving.
 Build your identity around loving and be known for it,” said Beversluis.
 This is precisely how the Christian mind should be recognized and developed.

-BEVERSLUIS reviewed her work through the practices of higher education in Calvin College in the past 27 years.
-She shared her experience of teaching a course on “Developing a Christian Mind” (DCM) with prisoners in jail, which is a practice of Intellectual Love, and would have implications for the global practice of Christian higher education too.
-Her course for prisoners is studying memory through the theological lens of Creation, Fall, Redemption and their Vocation, and look at how the power of memory shape the culture and communities.
-The prisoner students are taking intellectual love seriously and are in love with study.
-They are delighted in having a student number that is not their prison number.
-Their love of the world through this biblical course learning in a setting segregated by barbed wire from the world is palpable.
-Scholars and students are awakened to the love of God and love for the world that God made.
+Beversluis reviewed her work in higher education, serving at Calvin College (now Calvin University) in the past 27 years.
+One course she taught was to prisoners on “Developing a Christian Mind” (DCM), which she viewed as a practice of intellectual love with implications for the global practice of Christian higher education.
+In this course, students were studying memory through the theological lens of “Creation, Fall, Redemption” and their vocation, and seeing how the power of memory shapes culture and communities.
+The prisoner students took it seriously and loved their studies, delighting in having a student number that was not their prison number.
+Their love of the world through this course, even while segregated from the outside world, was palpable, awakening them to a love of God and for the world God made.

-Lastly, BEVERSLUIS recalled the work of Calvin College Professor James K.A.
-Smith who recently published a trilogy of books which posit love as central to the Christian life.
-Smith says: “The driving center of human action and behavior is a nexus of loves, longings, and habits… These loves, longings, and habits orient and propel our being-in-the-world… what is at stake here is not just how we think about the world but how we inhabit the world – how we act.
+Lastly, Beversluis recalled a quote from Calvin professor James K.A.
+Smith: “The driving center of human action and behavior is a nexus of loves, longings, and habits… These loves, longings, and habits orient and propel our being-in-the-world… what is at stake here is not just how we think about the world but how we inhabit the world – how we act.
 We are what we love precisely because we do what we love.”
-(Smith, J.K.A., Imagining the Kingdom”, pp. 12-13)
+(Smith, J.K.A., "Imagining the Kingdom,” p.
+12-13)